stefano73it/laravel-push/README.md

   ```
   mvn install
   ```
+  and upload it to your AWS Lambda function.

 **Important!**
 Push are sent to users having their push_arn_token field filled with the AWS ARN token of their mobile device!